Linux and Unix ifconfig command

 ifconfig eth0 down

-If eth0 exists would take it down causing it cannot send or receive any information.
+If eth0 exists, take it down, causing it to cease sending or receiving any information.

 ifconfig eth0 up